 Ketorolac ophthalmic is also used to reduce swelling, pain, and burning or stinging after cataract surgery or corneal refractive surgery.

-Ketorolac ophthalmic may also be used for other purposes not listed in this medication guide.
+Ketorolac ophthalmic may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ketorolac ophthalmic (Acuvail)?
+What are the possible side effects of ketorolac ophthalmic?

 - severe burning, stinging, or itching of your eyes;